dcxSt/computational_methods_phys512/pset06/README.md

 ## 5)
+Code for this question is in jupyter notebook `p5.ipynb`

 *Match Filter of LIGO data.
 We are going to find gravitational waves!
 Key will be getting LIGO data from github: [https://github.com/losc-tutorial/LOSC_Event_tutorial](https://github.com/losc-tutorial/LOSC_Event_tutorial).*